Malexion/Rhythm-Bot/README.md

 - Press the thumbs up reaction emoji to add the item to your queue
     - Note that you will want to give the bot permission to remove emojis in the text channel, this is the MANAGE_MESSAGES permission
 - Node version has updated from 10.x.x to 12.x.x due to discord.js update
+- New npm packages to install
-- In addition to the reaction button interaction on the search command you can now use buttons for the now playing control
+- In addition to the reaction button interaction on the search command you can now use buttons for the new playing control

 ![Image](https://imgur.com/B2xLVgU.png)